DeathStar3/symfinder/README.md

 - Windows 10 64bit: Pro, Enterprise or Education (Build 15063 or later)
 - macOS Sierra 10.12 or newer on a hardware from at least 2010

-**Note:** If you run Symfinder on a Windows system, Symfinder must be placed somewhere on your `C:` drive.
+**Note:** If you run symfinder on a Windows system, symfinder must be placed somewhere on your `C:` drive.

 If your system does not match any of the requirements above, you must install a virtual machine.
 [This tutorial](https://www.wikihow.com/Install-Ubuntu-on-VirtualBox) may help you.

+**Note:** By default, on a GNU/Linux host, Docker commands must be run using `sudo`.
+Two options are available for you in order to run symfinder:
+- Follow [these short steps](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) to allow your user to call Docker commands,
+- Preface the scripts calls with `sudo`.

 ## Getting Symfinder